Eyescale/Consensus/Release/Version-WIP/Examples/6_System/README.txt

 	1. create occurrence from string, as per do : s : $((s,~.),?:...) which looks up and/or registers string in string arena.
-	   This is performed in :ps prior to transitioning out to either :ward (see below) or directly to :take
+	   This is performed in :ps prior to transitioning to :ward

 	2. verify compliance with rule
 			"Generated cannot be generative, & v.v."
 		where
 			generated means CL or >
 			generative means DO followed by >

 	   So when we meet CL or > ?
 		we need to ward %? against all prior generative actions and when we meet DO ?
 		we need to ward %? against all prior generated occurrences

-	   This is implemented in :ward which is entered from :ps depending on both current type and the first character of the upcoming command - '>' indicating either a generative DO or a generated occurrence
+	   This is implemented in :ward which is entered from :ps and performs according to both current type and the first character of the upcoming command, as '>' indicates either a generative DO or a generated occurrence.

-	   Note that, in case of no-compliance, the user must be informed as to what prior statement caused the conflict, on what line.
+	   There the current line number is stored along with the action occurrence & type, so that in case of non-compliance the user is informed as to what prior statement caused the conflict, on what line.
-	   For this LineNo notifies the current line number as soon as parent enters :line, prior to :string.
-The current line number is stored along with the current generative action or generated occurrence during :ward

-	3. reuse existing guards or triggers { on, bar }
-	   After :inform - which sorts out conditions and events to inform current action's guard and triggers { on, bar } - we want to reuse existing guard and triggers { on, bar } from the already instantiated
+	   Note that generated occurrences must not be set or cleared anywhere else, which is also ascertained in :ward

+	3. instantiate
 		( .guard, ( .trigger:(.on,.bar), (.occurrence,ON|OFF) ))

-	   according to
+	   This takes place in :instantiate which is entered after :ward--see above--then
+	   	:take--which builds the current action's thread--then
+		:inform--which informs { guard, on, bar, action }
+	   and performs
+		   do ( *guard, ((*on,*bar), *action ))

+	   We reuse existing guards and/or triggers { on, bar } as per the following approach

-		// find %? so that all *guard conditions apply to %? per ?:%( ?:~%(~%(?,*guard),?), ( ., (.,ON|OFF) ))
+	   // find %? so that all *guard conditions apply to %? per ?:%( ?:~%(~%(?,*guard),?), ((!!,!!), (.,/(ON|OFF)/) ))
-			// verify that all %? conditions apply to *guard in ~.:( ~%(?,%?), *guard )
+		// verify that all %? conditions apply to *guard in ~.:( ~%(?,%?):~(*,.), *guard )
 			// free current *guard and use existing do { ~(*guard), ((*,guard),%?) }

 	   and likewise for *on and for *bar

-	   This is implemented in :instantiate which is entered after :inform and eventually performs the instantiation
-		   do ( *guard, ((*on,*bar), *action ))

 system.story
 	Finally system.story executes TM.system, using as includes the